 And Cam, my famous female cardinal, seemed to have the same reaction as you may surmise from the images posted below.

-But the white breasted sparrow didn't waste his/her time staring at the newcomer, he/she just went about business as usual (which is noshing) as seen in the images below.
+But the house sparrow didn't waste his/her time staring at the newcomer, he/she just went about business as usual (which is noshing) as seen in the images below.

 And I also went about some business as usual (which is researching) and discovered many interesting facts about my newcomer, the rose-throated grosbeak including the following "article" (by Tait Johansson) excerpts from a web-page for the Bedford Audubon Society.